Finding Credit Card Debt Relief

 • Cap fees for debt management services (fees are also capped nationwide at $79)

-• Require both credit counseling and debt settlement companies to be accredited by a nationally-recognized association, which maintains strict ethical standards.
+• Credit counseling and debt settlement companies must be accredited by a nationally recognized association that maintains strict ethical standards.

-• Require credit counseling agencies and debt settlement companies to provide financial education as well as debt relief services.
+• Require credit counseling agencies and debt settlement companies to provide financial education and debt relief services.

 • The Department of Justice also authorizes certain nonprofit credit counseling organizations to provide pre-bankruptcy counseling and debtor education.